mjs2430/design/content/saratoga/primary-offer.md

 menu: "molecule"
 ---

-The primary offer molecule is used with variation in the <a href="/saratoga/paywall/">paywall</a> and <a href="/saratoga/decks/subscription-offers">subscription offers page.
-Placing it into a subscription offers page using a `.subscription-offers` wrapper will put larger padding.</a>
+The primary offer molecule is used with variation in the <a href="/saratoga/paywall/">paywall</a> and <a href="/saratoga/decks/subscription-offers">subscription offers page.</a> Placing it into a subscription offers page using a `.subscription-offers` wrapper will put larger padding.

 ##### Example